obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for Plugin Developers to Automate Tests.md

 ---
 aliases:
 - "Resources and Guides for Plugin Developers writing Tests"
 tags:
 - seedling
-  - MOC
+publish: true
 ---

 # for Plugin Developers to Automate Tests